Sat2RealCity: Geometry-Aware and Appearance-Controllable 3D Urban Generation from Satellite Imagery: Related Work

 \subsection{3D Object Generation}

-The field of 3D content generation has seen rapid development in recent years.
-Early research generate 3D objects by leveraging powerful 2D priors~\cite{poole2022dreamfusion,liu2023zero,liu2024one}, most notably with Score Distillation Sampling (SDS) introduced by DreamFusion~\cite{poole2022dreamfusion}.
-However, this optimization-based paradigm suffers from inherent flaws: generation is extremely slow, gradients are unstable, and it often results in view-inconsistency and low-quality geometry.
-To achieve efficient feed-forward generation~\cite{hong2023lrm,yang2024hunyuan3d,tang2024lgm,xu2024instantmesh,zhang2024gs}, the community has explored two dominant paths for 3D latent representations.
-The first path relies on vector-set (VecSet) representations~\cite{zhang2024clay,li2024craftsman3d,li2025triposg,lai2025unleashing,hunyuan3d22025tencent,hunyuan3d2025hunyuan3d,lai2025hunyuan3d}, as shown in 3DShape2VecSet~\cite{zhang20233dshape2vecset}.
-It encodes a 3D shape as an unordered set of vectors, which is naturally suited for Transformer architectures and enables powerful global relationship modeling.
-Another research line focuses on the Voxel-VAE paradigm, including works such as XCube~\cite{ren2024xcube}, TRELLIS~\cite{xiang2025structured} and SparseFlex~\cite{he2025sparseflex}.
-While these methods generate individual objects or views, generating complete, structured, and real-world-aligned 3D urban scenes from satellite imagery remains challenging.
-Sat2RealCity extends the entity-level generation idea, inspired by direct 3D generation's goal of scene structure but addressing its data limitations by leveraging satellite inputs and appearance control, bridging the gap between single-object generation and scalable urban creation.
+Early 3D object generation relied on optimization techniques like Score Distillation Sampling (SDS)~\cite{poole2022dreamfusion}, which suffers from slow speeds and inconsistent geometry.
+To achieve efficient feed-forward generation~\cite{yang2024hunyuan3d,tang2024lgm,xu2024instantmesh,zhang2024gs}, the community explored two dominant paths for 3D latent representations.
+The first relies on vector-set (VecSet) representations~\cite{li2025triposg,hunyuan3d22025tencent,hunyuan3d2025hunyuan3d,lai2025hunyuan3d}, originating from 3DShape2VecSet~\cite{zhang20233dshape2vecset}.
+This approach encodes a 3D shape as an unordered set of vectors, which naturally suits Transformer architectures.
+Another research line focuses on the Voxel-VAE paradigm, including XCube~\cite{ren2024xcube}, TRELLIS~\cite{xiang2025structured} and SparseFlex~\cite{he2025sparseflex}.
+While these methods generate individual objects, producing complete, real-world-aligned urban scenes from satellite imagery remains challenging.
+Sat2RealCity adapts these advanced latent representations into a building-entity-level paradigm.
+By integrating OSM spatial priors and appearance-guided control, our framework explicitly generates editable polygon meshes, bridging the gap between single-object generation and scalable urban simulation.